dmwoods38/cb-defense-syslog-tls/README.md

+# READ FIRST

+This fork was made to add support for debian-based systems, it just has a shell script that pulls the necessary dependencies and creates the appropriate paths.
+The CB Defense team has recently created a Dockerfile so you can install the connector on non RHEL-based systems, I recommend using that instead.

 # Cb Defense Syslog TLS Connector

 This connector allows you to forward alert notifications from your Cb Defense cloud instance into local, on-premise